What to Expect After Getting a COVID-19 Vaccine

 - It takes time for your body to build protection after any vaccination.
 COVID-19 vaccines that require two shots may not protect you until a week or two after your second shot.

 - Side effects may feel like flu and even affect your ability to do daily activities, but they should go away in a few days.

 - It’s important for everyone to continue using all the tools available to help stop this pandemic as we learn more about how COVID-19 vaccines work in real-world conditions.
-Cover your mouth and nose with a mask when around others, stay at least 6 feet away from others, avoid crowds, and wash your hands often.
+Masks, physical distancing and proper handwashing are all tools available to help limit the spread.